 The cause of LPP is unknown, however, it’s thought to be caused by an autoimmune disease.
+Like with LLP, the sebaceous gland which is in the same area as the stem cell region of the follicle is the target of inflammation.
 The main signs and symptoms of this medical condition are tiny red bumps around your hair follicles that can cause itchiness, pain and a burning sensation.
-Later resulting in a permanent loss of hairs.
+Later resulting in a permanent loss of hair.

 Is this condition rare?